eduardz1/Master-Thesis/chapters/implementation.typ

   ) <elemental-poly>
 ]

-- As an extension to @precision-kinds, we also need to extend the working precision to cover more cases, previously a lot of variables where declared explicitly as double precision, changing it to a working precision, like we see in @elemental-poly, gives us greater control over the code.
+- As an extension to @precision-kinds, we also need to extend the working precision to cover more cases, previously a lot of variables where declared explicitly as double precision, changing it to a working precision, like we see in @elemental-poly, -- where we use `RKIND_POL` to control at compile tme the precision of the `t_polynomial` type -- gives us greater control over the code.

 - Handling normal Fortran code differently from code that contains CUDA Fortran (`cuf`) directives.
 A simple way is by using the `.cuf` extension, but that is not sufficient, one also needs to add the `-cuda` flag (and in our case `-stdpar` flag to offload `do concurrent` constructs) to the sources and add the same options to the linker.
 This can be seen in @cmake-cuf.